Kim Zolciak-Biermann Slays In Incredibly Short & Low-Plunging Black & Gold Dress

 New podcast Alert!! ????This is one of my favorite podcasts we have done to date!! ❤️ Link in my story Not only does @briellebiermann join us but our friend and writer of one of my Fav books “The Millennial Whisperer” @tuff22 joins us as well.
 If you are a parent, a manager, a business owner etc this is a MUST READ!!
 The information you can acquire is invaluable for the ever changing world we are living in.
 There are real life stories with life tested methods to improve you life.
 The first 5000 people that clink the link in my bio❤️ will get a free ebook!
 How awesome ????????
 Thank You Chris for doing that for our listeners! #HouseOfKim

 But Kim’s social media activity has not always been positive as of late.
 Recently, The Inquisitr shared that the 41-year-old came under fire from fans after allowing her 17-year-old daughter, Ariana Biermann, wear a mini-dress to a school dance.
-The reality star posted a photo from the dance on her page and while many fans liked the outfit, there were a decent amount who slammed Kim;s parenting over it.
+The reality star posted a photo from the dance on her page and while many fans liked the outfit, there was a decent amount who slammed Kim’s parenting over it.

 “Omg no way my parents would ever allow me to wear anything that short at that age,” one follower wrote.